 The Doctor demands to see Dastari, the station’s Head of Projects.

-Sue: Has Colin got the whole week off?
+Sue: So has Colin got the week off?
 Not that I’m complaining.

 Me: That’s Servalan.

 Me: It isn’t important.

 Sue: Will you explain anything to me today?

 Dastari has genetically augmented Chessene’s brain, and she is now a genius.

 Sue: So he’s basically a plastic surgeon for the brain?
 I’d think I’d still prefer some Botox, thanks very much.